What is grief and how can bereavement counselling help?

 How can therapy help with grief?

 Therapy can be an empowering means of dealing with your loss.
 Whether it is the death of a loved one a job or home - bereavement therapists can help you through the grieving process.
 They will assist you in tackling painful emotions, to adopt new coping strategies.
-Bereavement counselors can offer you a safe space to explore feelings.
+Bereavement counsellors can offer you a safe space to explore feelings.

 How to find a therapist for grief and bereavement counselling

 We vet our therapists for grief to ensure they are registered and insured to practice as a therapist in the UK.
 We also diligently check they are registered members of UK professional bodies, to make sure our therapists have completed the professional training necessary to work as a licensed practitioner.
-You can find a therapist or grief counselor to help with grief and loss.
+You can find a therapist or grief counsellor to help with grief and loss.